-The hike being from Pokhara as we drive into the Nayapul in the Annapurna region.
+The hike is from Pokhara as we drive into the Nayapul in the Annapurna region.
 In Spring, the dense Rhododendron Forest will make the entire path colorful.
-You get to explore the local villages and comfortably treks with all luxury.
+You get to explore the local villages and comfortably trek with all luxury.
 The trail between Ghorepani and Ghandruk is probably one of the best trekking routes in Nepal.
 As you reach Ghandruk, you get to have the true Home-stay experience.
 The close views of mountains along with local museums, temples, and monasteries will make an awesome trek.

 Beyond the mountains of Nepal, their lies and very pleasing destination of Mustang.
 The trip beings after you fly to Jomsom from Pokhara with your family.
 The classic town of Jomsom reflects a totally different landscape with colorful rocks, orange trees, and mountains all around.

 While witnessing the Annapurna massif, we get to trek to Muktinath.
-This holy temple of Hindu and Buddhist people bless you with health and prosperity, taking away your sins.
+This holy temple of Hindu and Buddhist people blesses you with health and prosperity, taking away your sins.
 The forts and Monasteries of Kagbeni is a wonderful place for a family visit in Nepal.
 Similarly, there’s a Dhumba lake and many other places to visit around Jomsom.

 Note: You can drive to Lo-Manthang, Upper Mustang for the actual insight into Tibetan Buddhist culture.
 This restricted region of Nepal saves the century-old Nepalese culture in the rawest form.

 Mohare Danda is a recently opened eco-tourism lodge hike.
 This week-long community lodge trek bestows the authentic culture of people in the local houses.
 Here, the people welcome you in their village with the traditional dance song.
-You stay in local houses and enjoy the organic foods grown in nearby farms.
+You stay in local houses and enjoy the organic foods grown on nearby farms.
 You can skip the crowd of major trekking trails and head for a rather peaceful and calm experience.

 Sightseeing tour in Nepal

 The best sightseeing tour in Nepal is the city of Pokhara.
 This paradise has just the perfect blend of nature, culture, and modernization for a fun and comfortable family stay.
 The other short tours include a trip to Lumbini and Chitwan with your family.
-Jungle safari with your child in Chitwan Nation Park is the closest you can get with the bio-diversity of Asia.
+A jungle safari with your child in Chitwan Nation Park is the closest you can get to the bio-diversity of Asia.
 There are many rear wild animals like one-horned Rhino, Musk deer, Bengal Tiger, etc that can be seen in a Jeep tour or elephant ride.
 On another thought, you can drive to Lumbini, the birth of Gautam Buddha for a rather cultural trip.